-A resume (or CV), and an artist statement.
+A resume (or CV), and a proposal.
 No word documents please; these materials should be consolidated into a single PDF file.
-In addition 8–10 images and/or links to applicable videos.
+In addition 8–10 images consolidated into one file or link location and/or links to applicable videos.

 When will I hear back about my application?

-We expect to notify all applicants by early/mid August 2021.
+We expect to notify all applicants in February 2023.

-We expect to receive hundreds of applications and, as a result, we are unable to provide individual feedback.
+We expect to receive hundreds of applications and, as a result, we are unable to provide individual feedback or advice.

 How much does the residency award each artist?

-The residency currently awards each artist a stipend of $15,000, paid out on a regular schedule over the course of three months.
-Material costs will also be covered up to $1,000 and there will be an exhibition where the choice to sell work is available and can be decided between the artist and Quinn Emanuel.
+The residency currently awards each artist a stipend of $20,000, paid out on a regular schedule over the course of four months.
+Material costs will also be covered up to $1,500 and there will be an exhibition where the choice to sell work is available and can be decided between the artist and Quinn Emanuel.